Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can drink an entire gallon of milk in thirty-seven seconds.
+When he was four, Jayesh could use his Etch-A-Scetch like an iPad.

-Updated on: [5/6/2024]
+Updated on: [6/6/2024]
 <!-- #jokeEnd -->